okutse/foodborne_diseases/php2550_final_manuscript.md

 ### Model selection

-Model selection was based on the performance metrics discussed in \@ref(performance) to determine a suitable model with a combination of the highest accuracy as well as ability to discriminate between the different food sources to facilitate a relatively accurate linkage of the varied *Listeria monocytogene* pathogens to a potential food source and thus facilitate contact tracing and outcome investigation rapidly.
+Model selection was based on the performance metrics discussed in the model evaluation section to determine a suitable model with a combination of the highest accuracy as well as ability to discriminate between the different food sources to facilitate a relatively accurate linkage of the varied *Listeria monocytogene* pathogens to a potential food source and thus facilitate contact tracing and outcome investigation rapidly.
 The best model based on the metrics above was trained on the full set of features to allow the model to learn the heterogeneity in the full data set and thus enhance robustness.
 This approach has been employed elsewhere [@tanui2022machine], [@Munck2020] and has been shown to yield substantially throughput results for predictive models.

 ### Statistical software, code, and data availability